Standing for Election as a Governor of our NHS Foundation Trust

-Governor Elections 2019 – Be the Elected Voice of our Members (Public and Staff) and the general public, representing their interests and views
+Governor Elections 2019 – Elected Voice of our Members (Public and Staff) and the general public, representing their interests and views

-The Trust gives notice that it is holding elections to the Council of Governors of the Manchester University NHS Foundation Trust.
-Further details, including Governor seats to be filled, are outlined below:
+The Trust gives notice that it is holding elections to the Council of Governors of the Manchester University NHS Foundation Trust – the nomination process has now completed with further details, including formal notices and candidates standing for election being available below:

 |Public Constituency||Seats open for election|

 |Manchester||Three (3)||Click here to see the candidates that are standing for election alongside their election statement|